YimMenu-Lua/Samurais-Scripts/FEATURES.md

   - Spawn and merge two or more vehicles into one then save it as a custom vehicle.
 Wanna create a widebody Futo?
 A Sentinel XS with 2 BMXs on the roof?
 A drivable skyscraper made out of tanks?
 Feel free.

-## Players
+## Online
+- **Casino Pacino**
+  - An implementation of gir489's [Casino Pacino](https://github.com/YimMenu-Lua/Casino-Pacino) with translation support and a slightly altered UI.

+- **Players:**
   - For now this only displays information about players (money, health, coordinates, vehicle...).
 I don't know what I'm going to do here since Vehicle Gifting was patched and I don't like nor write toxic features and money drops so unless I can figure out something that can be used to help other players, this will be removed.

 ## World
 - **Main World Tab:**